ak12033/Work-Connect/README.md

 ## Getting Started

-To get started with the Work-Connect project, follow these steps:
+To get started with the Work Connect project, follow these steps:

 1. Clone the repository from GitHub: